 4-storey Altbau with front and garden house, built in 1907

-Practical storage room
+Practical storage room in kitchen

 Newly designed green inner courtyard

 Built in 1907, this Belle Époque property consists of a four-storey front building complete with attic floor, an annexed back building plus two courtyards.
 In 2017, its façades were restored and repainted, and the building derives much of its charm from its colour scheme and the symmetric lines, including the square signature box windows.
 Overall, the house divides into 28 residential units spread across front and back building, and ranging in size from 48 to 128 sqm.
 Each apartment comes with a balcony or loggia, and a basement storage room.

 This attractive 3-bedroom Altbau apartment offers plenty of space for every situation.
 Should the street-facing room with a beautiful loggia be the living room, or should it be the vast, 38sqm room the centre of the apartment?
 That depends on whether you have children, or you simply like to have a lot of space to spread out.
 Many charming and elegant details add to the apartment, such as the wonderful stripped wooden floorboards and high ceilings, the pantry adjoining the kitchen, or the relaxing bathtub.
 This is a superb family home.